jlegatheaux/cnss/README.md

-protected int type; // data, control, ... protected int seq;  // sequence number protected int size; // size of the packet including the payload size protected byte[] payload; // the pauyload of the packet
+protected int type; // data, control, ... protected int seq;  // sequence number protected int size; // size of the packet including the payload size protected byte[] payload; // the payload of the packet
 ```

-Some contants in the Packet class code have speacial meaning for the CNSS notion of Packet: *HEADERSIZE = 20* is the size of the header to mirror IPv4 packets size and *INITIALTTL = 32* is the default value of the packets TTL.
+Some contants in the Packet class have speacial meaning for the CNSS notion of Packet: *HEADERSIZE = 20* is the size of the header to mirror IPv4 packets size and *INITIALTTL = 32* is the default value of packets TTL.

-### Nodes
+## Nodes

 Nodes execute two algorithms, an application algorithm and a control algorithm.
 Each of these algorithms is structured as an automaton executing actions associated with a pre-defined set of events, each one called an **upcall**.